Muhammad-Irfan324/bastion-playbook/README.txt

 - Custom VPC creation (10.0.0.0/16)
 - IGW creation
-- Public Subnet in us-east-1a (For Bastion/Jumpox public zone) (10.0.1.0/24)
+- Public Subnet in us-east-1a (For Bastion/Jump Box public zone) (10.0.1.0/24)
 - Private subnet App in us-east-1a (For Private Application private zone) (10.0.4.0/24)
-- Private subnet DB1 in us-easr-1a (For Database RDS as RDS required two zones for it's subnet group) (10.0.7.0/24)
+- Private subnet DB1 in us-east-1a (For Database RDS as RDS required two zones for it's subnet group) (10.0.7.0/24)
 - Private Subnet DB2 in us-east-1b (For Database RDS as RDS required two zones for it's subnet group) (10.0.9.0/24)
 - NGW creation with EIP
-- Route table For public subet with IGW and with cidr of vpc
+- Route table For public subnet with IGW and with cidr of vpc
 - Route table For private subnet APP with NGW and with cidr of vpc
 - Route table For private subnet DB1 with only cidr of VPC
 - Route table For private subnet DB2 with only cidr of VPC
-- Create security group of Bastion/jumpbox which will be in public subnet with port 22,80,443 opens for 0.0.0.0/0
+- Create security group of Bastion/jump box which will be in public subnet with port 22,80,443 opens for 0.0.0.0/0
-- Create security group for private Applictions which will be in private subnet with port 22 opens only for Bastion Security group
+- Create security group for private Applications which will be in private subnet with port 22 opens only for Bastion Security group
 - Create Security group for RDS which will be in private subnet with port 3306 opens only for private applications server
-- Create a Bastion key and saving it in current bastionhost directory with name bastion.pem and setting permission "400" for the key as well
+- Create a Bastion key and saving it in current bastion host directory with name bastion.pem and setting permission "400" for the key as well
-- Create a Private Application server key and saving it in current bastionhost directory with name private_app.pem and setting permission "400" for the key as well
+- Create a Private Application server key and saving it in current bastion host directory with name private_app.pem and setting permission "400" for the key as well
-- Saving keyfile in bastion/bastionhost/ directory adjust the path a/c to the directory structure you have
+- Saving key file in bastion/bastionhost/ directory adjust the path a/c to the directory structure you have
 - Create Bastion/Jumpbox server in public subnet with tag "Bastion" and assign EIP as well, with key bastion.pem, with security group of Bastion
 - Create two App01 and App02 in private subnet with tag "Private-App01" and "Private-App02", with key private_app.pem and with security group of private security group
 - All instance volume size are 10 GB and ami is of Ubuntu 18
 - Create RDS subnet group with two zones of subnet Private subnet DB1 and Private Subnet DB2
-- Create RDS with this DB subnet group with zone us-easet-1a, MYSQL 8.0.17, size 20 GB, Backup retention of 7 days
+- Create RDS with this DB subnet group with zone us-east-1a, MYSQL 8.0.17, size 20 GB, Backup retention of 7 days
 - RDS username - admin, Pass - 1nsecure